ASTEROID ASTROLOGY

 Map the Partnership Field

-Juno names the architecture of commitment, Amor the tenderness inside it, Psyche the soul recognition, Aphrodite the felt beauty.
-Augurine's master asteroid calculator returns all four from NASA JPL orbital elements, giving you the full relational field under this reading of Union.
+Juno names commitment patterns, Amor the tenderness inside them, Psyche the depth questions, and Aphrodite the felt beauty.
+Augurine's master asteroid calculator returns all four from local JPL SBDB-derived Keplerian element sets, giving you computable relational context around this reference-only reading of Union.

 What is Union in astrology?

 Union is asteroid 1585, named for the concept of joining.
-In astrology, Union describes the architecture of the bond itself: not who you are drawn to or what you need from a partner, but what the two of you become together once joined.
-She is most useful in synastry and composite work, where she often names the quality of the couple as its own entity rather than the qualities of either person.
+In modern asteroid astrology, Union can be read as a symbolic prompt for the architecture of a bond: not who you are drawn to or what you need from a partner, but the kind of joined life two people may build.
+It is most useful as a supplemental synastry or composite prompt.

 How is Union different from Juno?